tigera/docs/calico-enterprise/networking/web-application-firewall.mdx

 #### Monitor alerts

-Create a new Global Alert for “waf” using Calico Enterprise UI or via standard YAML configuration file for Global Alerts.
+Create a new Global Alert for "waf" using {{site.prodname}} UI or via standard YAML configuration file for Global Alerts.

 For example, we would like to trigger a Global Alert for SQL Injection attack specifically Rule ID 942100 as per (custom version of Core Rule Set file)[https://github.com/coreruleset/coreruleset/blob/v3.4/dev/rules/REQUEST-942-APPLICATION-ATTACK-SQLI.conf] that will "deny" all traffic instead of "block".